 This year, students will be awarded Assessed Grades that schools have provided to the Awarding Bodies in June in accordance with JCQ guidance.
 You can find more information here.
+The Assessed Grades we submitted were in line with our Centre Policy, which was approved by the Awarding Organisations and can be read below.
+We also had to send a sample of our evidence and grading to the Awarding Organisations as part of quality assurance checks.

 To support your understanding, please refer to Ofqual’s Student Guide to Awarding Summer 2021 which tells you how you will get your qualifications in Summer 2021 and where you can get more information.